HakShak/hakshak.github.io/_posts/2015-03-16-xbian_kodi_and_trakt.tv.md

 ##Tricks #7-11: Quality of Life
 * Turn on the webserver.
 It's nice to have when you are in the other room wondering what's on TV.
 * Turn on Airplay.
-Most this will allow most of your devices to stream to your Raspberry Pi.
+This will allow most of your devices to stream to your Raspberry Pi.
 * Turn on the remote control.
 There are Kodi remote controls for all phones.
-Great when your TV remote kills your last pair batteries and you live somewhere with [amazing weather](/random/rpi/wind.gif).
+Great for when your TV remote kills your last pair of batteries and you live somewhere with [amazing weather](/random/rpi/wind.gif).
 * Turn off the RSS feed update.
 It just slows things down.
 * If you didn't catch it: Switch to 720p instead of the default 1080p for the UI.